My first UKGE surpassed all expectations.

 Check out their Instagram and website for some top-notch reviews and strategy content.

-Finally, I organised meeting up with Chris from Tabletop Apprentice.
+Finally, I organised a meeting up with Chris from Tabletop Apprentice.

 View this post on Instagram